 IP-BiSerial-VI incorporates 24 differential pairs, each of which can be LVDS or RS485.
-For BA27, RS485 is implemented with 4 IO required for the primary interface.
-An additional 16 are used for a parallel port with 4 more spare IO.
+For BA27, RS485 is implemented with 8 IO required for the primary interface.
+An additional 16 are used for a parallel port.

 The Spartan VI requires three voltages, derived via Buck regulators from the 5V IP standard voltage [3.3V, 2.5V, and 1.2V].
 In addition, the FLASH requires a small amount of 1.8V and a linear regulator is provided for this purpose.
 The 3.3V rail is also used for the LVDS and RS-485 devices allowing mix and match assembly.